High variant count is the cleanest signal that RPA will shatter and LLMs may carry the load

-Process mining for AI opportunities starts with an uncomfortable observation: most enterprise AI pilots were chosen in a room.
-Someone drew a 2×2 matrix on a whiteboard, senior leaders debated which workflows sounded exciting, and three months later a team is building something the system logs never asked for.
-The data already knew which processes were painful, repetitive, and ripe for automation.
-Nobody looked.
+Most enterprise AI pilots were chosen in a conference room.
+Someone drew a 2×2 on a whiteboard, the senior voice picked the workflow that sounded exciting, and three months later a team is shipping something the system logs never asked for.
+The data already knew which processes were painful, repetitive, and worth automating.
+Nobody pulled it.

-Process mining — practiced by tools like Celonis, Apromore, Disco, and IBM Process Mining — extracts event logs from systems of record (SAP, Oracle, ServiceNow, Salesforce, Jira) and reconstructs every actual path your processes take[5].
+Process mining — Celonis, Apromore, Disco, IBM Process Mining — extracts event logs from the systems that actually run your business (SAP, Oracle, ServiceNow, Salesforce, Jira) and reconstructs every path your processes take[5].
 Not the SOP from 2019.
-Not the BPMN diagram the consultant drew.
-The literal sequence of timestamped events from your production systems.
-What comes out is a ranked list of workflows by volume, cycle time, bottleneck severity, and variant count — the raw material for an evidence-based AI use case pipeline.
+Not the BPMN diagram a consultant drew.
+The literal sequence of timestamped events your production systems emit.
+The output is a ranked list of workflows by volume, cycle time, bottleneck severity, and variant count — the raw material for an evidence-based AI use case pipeline.

-The market for this category is growing fast.
-Process mining software is projected to grow from roughly $850M in 2026 toward $2B by 2031, with Celonis claiming 60% market share and consistently landing as the category leader in analyst assessments[1].
-But most adoption is still RPA-flavored — using mining to find rule-based automation candidates.
-The LLM-era question is different: which mined workflows are good candidates for language model automation versus which ones need rule execution versus which ones aren't worth automating at all?
+The market is moving fast.
+Process mining software is projected to grow from roughly $850M in 2026 toward $2B by 2031, with Celonis claiming 60% market share and holding category leader status across analyst assessments[1].
+Most adoption is still RPA-flavored — using mining to find rule-based automation candidates.
+The LLM-era question is sharper.
+Which mined workflows justify a language model?
+Which ones want rule execution?
+Which ones are not worth touching at all?

-Nobody wants to admit which workflow is actually painful.
-Ask a room of VPs which process is the most broken and they'll describe a process in someone else's department.
-The order-to-cash exception handling that costs the finance team 40 hours a week never comes up because the finance VP doesn't want to air dirty laundry in front of the CIO.
-Process mining surfaces the pain from system data — not from organizational politics.
+Nobody admits which workflow is actually painful.
+Ask a room of VPs which process is most broken and they describe a process in someone else's department.
+The order-to-cash exception handling that costs the finance team forty hours a week never surfaces because the finance VP will not air dirty laundry in front of the CIO.
+Mining surfaces the pain from system data.
+Politics has no vote.

 Process Mining in One Page (For the AI Reader)

-ETL + clustering + visualization on event logs — and why the output changes what AI selection looks like
+ETL plus clustering plus visualization on event logs — and why the output changes what AI selection looks like

-If your background is ML, not BPM, here's what process mining actually does.
+If your background is ML rather than BPM, here is what process mining actually does.
 Every enterprise system of record — SAP, Oracle, ServiceNow, Salesforce, Jira — emits an event log: a timestamped record of which case (invoice, ticket, contract, employee record) hit which step, when, and in what sequence.
-Process mining tools ingest those logs and run clustering and graph algorithms over the case sequences to reconstruct a process graph.
+Mining tools ingest those logs and run clustering and graph algorithms over the case sequences to reconstruct a process graph.

-The output isn't a theoretical BPMN diagram.
-It's a map of every distinct path actually taken, annotated with frequency and duration.
-A workflow your SOP says has two paths might have 47 variants in reality — each deviation representing a data quality issue, an edge case someone built a workaround for, or a policy exception that became the default.
-The variant count is one of the most diagnostic signals in the whole analysis: it tells you whether you have a stable process (low variants, safe for RPA) or a judgment-intensive one (high variants, candidate for LLM treatment).
+The output is not a theoretical BPMN diagram.
+It is a map of every distinct path actually taken, annotated with frequency and duration.
+A workflow your SOP claims has two paths might have forty-seven variants in reality — each deviation a data quality issue, an edge case someone built a workaround for, or a policy exception that became the default.
+Variant count is one of the most diagnostic signals in the entire analysis.
+It tells you whether you have a stable process (low variants, safe for RPA) or a judgment-intensive one (high variants, candidate for an LLM).

-Process mining tools also compute conformance checking (how often the actual process matches the intended one), bottleneck analysis (which steps accumulate wait time), and root cause attribution (which attributes correlate with slow cases).
-This gives you, for every workflow in your organization's event log, a quantified profile: how big it is, how slow it is, how variable it is, and what's causing the pain.
-That profile is the input to an AI suitability scoring model — not a whiteboard session.[5]
+Mining tools also compute conformance (how often the actual process matches the intended one), bottleneck attribution (which steps accumulate wait time), and root cause attribution (which case attributes correlate with slow cases).
+For every workflow in your event log, you get a quantified profile: how big it is, how slow it is, how variable it is, where the pain compounds.
+That profile is the input to an AI suitability scoring model.
+The whiteboard is not.[5]

 SOP documents written in 2019 and never updated